-As with garden sheds and decking, exposure to moisture, UV rays, heat and cold will eventually strip the natural wood oils from the wood of the fence panels.
-This can result in warping, cracking and splitting as well as water ingress, a contributing factor to wood rot, mould and algae.
+As with wooden sheds and decking, garden fences exposed to weathering and sunlight will eventually loose any natural wood oils from the fence panel timbers.
+This can result in warping, cracking and splitting as well as water ingress, mould, algae and wood rot.

 Which wood oil can be used on fence panels?

-Modern exterior wood oils are both durable and easy to maintain.
-Made from a blend of oils, waxes, resins and solvents, they’re designed to penetrate deep in to the fence panel timber to provide long lasting protection.
+Exterior wood oils are both durable and easy to maintain.
+Made from a blend of oils, waxes and resins, they are designed to penetrate deep in to the fence panel timber to provide long lasting protection.

-There are a variety of exterior wood oils that can be used on garden fences but the one needed largely depends on your preference for a clear or coloured finish, or one that contains UV filters or a biocide / fungicide to help combat mould and algae.
+There are a variety of exterior wood oils that can be used to protect garden fences but the one needed largely depends on your preference for a clear or coloured finish, one that contains UV filters or a biocide / fungicide to help combat mould and algae.

 - Barrettine Log Cabin Treatment: A clear exterior wood oil specially formulated for log cabins, decking and other garden wood.
-Can be used on tanalised or bare wood fence panels to provide additional protection.
+Can be used on tanalised or bare wood fence panels, new and old to provide additional protection.